 - And last but not least: They want to go, and have a family that is willing to let them go away for a few days for a fun, rewarding experience that builds skills and independence!

 Each of our camps is designed to be developmentally appropriate for the grades listed for each session.
 Grade levels listed on summer camp sessions reflect the school grade your camper is currently in.

 If your camper has a personal care assistant, we can help you coordinate their stay at camp with your camper.
 Fill out our contact form to get started.

-If you have questions or concerns about your girl’s camp readiness, please contact us.
-Our camp directors can help you decide if camp is right for your girl or offer tips on how on you might prepare her for next camp season.
+If you have questions or concerns about your camper’s readiness, please contact us.
+Our camp directors can help you decide if camp is a right fit or offer tips on how on you might prepare them for next camp season.